 *Figures in parentheses are angular transformed values

 The data pertaining to the fresh shoot weight per cutting as influenced by cultivar is reflected in Figure 1a.
-A perusal of the data revealed that the highest fresh weight of shoot per cutting was recorded with the cultivar Kens Red, which was followed by Chung Bai, Meader Male, 74-49, MSU Klur, Cordifolia, Issai Kiwi and Anna in both types of cutting plants.
+A perusal of the data revealed that the highest fresh weight of shoot per cutting was recorded with the cultivar Kens Red, which was followed by Chung Bai, Meader Male, 74-49, MSU Klur, Cordifolia, Issai Kiwi, and Anna in both types of cutting plants.
 Similarly, the data depicted in Figure 1b showed the influence of cultivar on the dry shoot weight per cutting.
 The highest dry shoot weight per cutting was recorded with the cultivar Kens Red in both cutting plants.
 It is conspicuous from the present investigation that the best shoot diameter was recorded in the Kens Red cultivar and the least performance was noticed with the Anna cultivar.
 According to Pratima and Rana (2011), the better shoot growth may be attributed to the well-developed root system in such cuttings, which might have promoted shoot diameter by ensuring adequate mobilization of water and nutrients from the soil or substrate to the growing apices.
 The results also agree with Alam et al. (2007), who reported a greater number of leaves and a more vigorous root system due to better carbohydrate production and assimilation, which might have influenced shoot diameter.

 Figure 1 Different responses of cutting of different exotic kiwifruit cultivars on (a)Fresh and (b) shoot dry weight